Configure policy and application stores

 To save your changes, click Create.

-If AM was able to contact the data store using the specified settings, the connection is saved and made available for use as a policy or application store.
+If the configuration is Enabled, AM attempts to connect to the data store using the specified settings, saves the connection, and makes it available for use as a policy or application store.

-On the Secondary Configuration tab, click the name of the data store.
+Click the Secondary Configuration tab and click the name of the data store configuration.

-(Optional) Repeat the steps above to add any additional policy or application stores.
+Repeat these steps for additional policy or application stores.

 Either recreate the policies or applications manually, or use Amster to export the existing instances, then import them back after changing the stores.

-In the AM console, go to Realms > Realm name > Services.
+In the AM admin UI, go to Realms > Realm name Services.

 Configure the External Data Stores service in the realm: